faithvoid/OpenArenaNX/README.md

 ## **OpenArenaNX**
 A port of ioquake3 + OpenArena for the Nintendo Switch.
+Compatible with both controllers and keyboard + mouse controls!
+Based off of ioquake3 1.36 and OpenArena 3.00a.

 ## **Installation**
 - Copy release files to /switch/ folder
 - Copy baseoa from a free copy of OpenArena, making sure not to replace any files.
 - Launch via HBMenu (by pressing R, not album!)
+- Start fragging

 ## **Bugs**
 - Sleep mode causes the game and sometimes Horizon to crash.
 No idea what's causing this yet.